lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 .. image:: appearance-font.png

-The cursor theme lets you change how the cursor looks with two themes installed by default but more available in the package repositories.
+The :guilabel:`cursor` tab has one option to change cursor theme lets you change how the cursor looks with two themes installed by default but more available in the package repositories.

 If you want to reset your changes you will need to click the reset button to revert your changes to how they were before.